chandanhpcic/docs/source/manual/how-tos/ipsec-s2s-route-azure.rst

 Before you start
 ----------------
-Before starting with the configuration of an IPsec tunnel you need to have a working OPNsense installation and an Azure virtual network setup with a unique LAN IP subnets for each side of your connection (your local networks need to be different from your remote networks).
+Before starting with the configuration of an IPsec tunnel you need to have a working Reticen8 installation and an Azure virtual network setup with a unique LAN IP subnets for each side of your connection (your local networks need to be different from your remote networks).